CS401-Team-Project/Back-End/API-DOCS/GROUP.md

 **Description**: Invite a member to a Group

-**Note**: This endpoint is only available to:
+### Notes:

-- the group's admin (which created the group initially).
+- Can always be used by the group's admin (which created the group initially)
-- regular group members where the group's admin allowed permission to invite members.

 ### Request: